Convert Date to Text using Excel (Table of Contents)

 Formulas you need to know to convert them to YYYY-MM-DD are DATE, LEFT, RIGHT & MID functions.
 Moreover, the formula is.

-Date: Date Function formats it into Year-Month-Day format.
+Date: Date Function in Excel formats it into Year-Month-Day format.

-Left: LEFT Function will take the first portion for year format.
+Left: LEFT Function in Excel will take the first portion for year format.
 Takes 4 first 4 characters as Year format.

 Mid: MID Function will take the middle part of the data for Month format.
 Takes middle 2 characters for Month format.

-Right: RIGHT Function will take the last part for Day format.
-Takes last 2 characters for Day format.
+Right: RIGHT Function in Excel will take the last part for Day format.
+Takes the last 2 characters for Day format.

 Now, go ahead and apply the formula to get the date format.